Forgotten Realms Adventures: Contents

-Forgotten Realms Adventures is a revision of the Forgotten Realms Sourcebook and Cyclopedia material, taking into account the 2nd edition rules and the three years of Forgotten Realms products released up to that time.
-Among other things, this book cover the deities, secret societies, treasures, specific spells and magic rules of the campaign setting, as well as brief descriptions of the land and cities of the heartlands, with maps.
+Forgotten Realms Adventures is sourcebook which revised material from the earlier Forgotten Realms Sourcebook and Cyclopedia, updating it for the 2nd edition rules and the three years of products released for the Forgotten Realms up to that time.
+Among other things, this book discusses the deities, secret societies, treasures, spells and magic rules unique to the campaign setting, as well as short descriptions and maps of the heartlands and its cities.

 The 154-page hardcover book features a one-page foreword from each of the authors.
 Jeff Grubb explains that this book introduces the Realms to the second edition of Advanced Dungeons & Dragons, and gives a brief overview of setting's history.

 Chapter 1 (pages 1–13) details the changes that have occurred to the Forgotten Realms setting since the publishing of the original Forgotten Realms Campaign Set, after the Time of Troubles - the events of the first three books of The Avatar Series of novels.
 This chapter describes how to transition characters from the 1st to the 2nd edition.
 This chapter also describes physical changes to the Realms, including "dead magic regions" (where no magic will function), and "wild magic regions" (spells cast within the area may be altered radically).
 Firearm technology is also introduced to the setting.

-Chapter 2 (pages 15–39) details three dozen of the various deities of the Realms, with rules for their priests, and introduces the concept of specialty priests: variants of the cleric with a slightly different set of abilities.
+Chapter 2 (pages 15–39) details three dozen of the various deities of the Realms, along with special rules focused on their priests, and introduces the concept of specialty priests: variants of the cleric with a slightly different set of abilities.
 The portfolios of 32 deities of the setting are described, along with notes and an illustration for each god's specialty priests, including: Auril, Azuth, Beshaba, Chauntea, Cyric, Deneir, Eldath, Gond, Helm, Ilmater, Lathander, Leira, Lliira, Loviatar, Malar, Mask, Mielikki, Milil, Mystra, Oghma, Selûne, Shar, Silvanus, Sune, Talona, Talos, Tempus, Torm, Tymora, Tyr, Umberlee, and Waukeen.
 Brief notes are given on nonhuman deities, elemental cults (including those of Grumbar, Kossuth, Akadi, and Istishia), beast cults, and the cult of Ao.
 The Dead Three (Bane, Bhaal, and Myrkul) are also described in the same manner as the 32 active deities.